singhkpratham/geocompr/05-geometry-operations.md

 </div>

 Raster extraction also works with **line** selectors.
-To demonstrate this, the code below creates `zion_transect`, a straight line going from northwest to southeast of the Zion National Park, illustrated in Figure \@ref(fig:lineextr):A (see section \@ref(vector-data) for a recap on the vector data model):
+To demonstrate this, the code below creates `zion_transect`, a straight line going from northwest to southeast of the Zion National Park, illustrated in Figure \@ref(fig:lineextr):A (see Section \@ref(vector-data) for a recap on the vector data model):

 ```r